MarcusMNoack/gpAMR/README.md

 for instance "./allocate_CPUs 4 16" (for 16 workers on 4 nodes).

-then run "./launch-dask-moduleGPU [same_number_of_nodes] [same_number_of_workers]" in the same terminal.
+Then run "./launch-dask-moduleGPU [same_number_of_nodes] [same_number_of_workers]" in the same terminal.

 This will start the Dask scheduler and the workers.
 The Jupyter Notebook "gpAMR.ipynb" (or similar) will connect to those resources.

-Open the Jupyter notebook and choose the right ipykernel (name_of_your_environment).
+Go to your system's Jupyter Hub (for Nersc: https://jupyter.nersc.gov/hub/home) and start a server.

-In the other terminal, go to ./ChomboOut
+Open the Jupyter notebook (in the Jupyter Hub) and choose the right ipykernel (name_of_your_environment).

-Adapt the "jobscript.sh"
+In the unused terminal, go to ./ChomboOut

-and run "./launch_chombo.sh".
+Adapt the "jobscript.sh" and run "./launch_chombo.sh".

 Now run all cells in the Jupyter Notebook.